All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, choose Operations > Add-ons.
+2. On the Clusters page, click the name of the target cluster.
+In the left-side navigation pane, click Add-ons.

 3. On the Add-ons page, click the Security tab.
 Find aliyun-acr-credential-helper and click Install.